nishadas1/msds640_caseStudy/README.md

 # MSDS640 - Case Studies

 This repository serves as a centralized hub for all student projects, including their code, presentations, and final reports.
 Each group or student will work on a unique case study and submit their work under the corresponding sections below.

 ---

 ## Submission Instructions

-1. **Create a folder** using the following format in the sub course folder:
+1. **Create a folder** using the following format in the sub-course folder:

-   `[Year]_[Semester]_[Short_Title]`
+   `[Year]_[Short_Title]`

 *Examples:*
 - `2025_Spring_AI_Hiring_Bias`